 Above: Opened three and a half years ago, Fowlers Flowers is located in the Clifton Hill neighborhood of Melbourne.
 Photograph via Jesame.

 Above L: Bouquets of succulents.
-Above R: Potted orchids.
+Above R: Orchids potted in crates.
 Photography via Fowlers.

 Above: Fowlers is a decidedly eco-conscious shop: Organic waste is shredded and composted in bins filled with worms.
-Glass and plastic gets recycled.
+Glass and plastic get recycled.
 Photograph by Stefanie Ingram.

-Above: Bieber collects recycled glass bottles and tiny terra-cotta pots.
+Above: Bieber collects recycled glass bottles and tiny terra-cotta pots for display on glass shelves.
 Photograph via Fowlers.

-Above: A single tulip (center) and graceful helleborus (right) in recycled glass bottles.
+Above: A single tulip (center) and graceful hellebore (right) in recycled bottles.
 Photograph via Fowlers.

 Above: Something about this reminds me of Make Way for Ducklings.
 Photograph by Stefanie Ingram.

 Above: An unexpectedly harmonious trio: wheat stems, rosemary, and sweet peas.
 Photograph via Fowlers.

 For more floral design with an Australian flair, see Joost Bakker: A Dutch Eco Garden Genius in Australia.
 Also don't miss Ordorantes: A Chic Parisian Florist Where the Flowers are Arranged by Scent.
 And for the ultimate low-maintenance option, see Julie's recent post on Faux Oliver Branches.